wp-plugins/wp-user-avatar/readme.txt

 `<?php echo get_wp_user_avatar(); ?>`

 The function <code>get_wp_user_avatar</code> will also fall back to <code>get_avatar</code> if no WP User Avatar image is set.
 For this to work, "Show Avatars" must be checked in your Discussion settings.
-When this setting is enabled, you will see the user's gravatar.com avatar or the Default Avatar.
+When this setting is enabled, you will see the user's gravatar.com avatar or Default Avatar.

 **Other Available Functions**